locomote-sh/idb/README.md

 `readAll( keys )`

+(Asynchronous).
 Read multiple objects from an object store.

 * `keys`: An array of object primary keys.